asmaamirkhan/DeepLearningNotes/3-CNNConcepts/2-Visualization.md

 <img src="../res/ConvOverVol.png" width="450"  />

 ### 🤡 Ok, now I want to apply `n` filters
-Depth od the output will be equal to `n`
+Depth of the output will be equal to `n`

 <img src="../res/ConvMultiFilter.png" width="450"  />